Siemens believes that an approach of openness and cooperation, guarantees long-term commercial success.

 As a commercial company, Siemens’ goal is to promote these research collaborations into commercial collaborations.
 At the same time, Siemens encourages innovative companies to turn directly to commercial cooperation, and offers several routes for this purpose, such as:

 Siemens Dynamo – A convenient and unique entrance gate for companies that have a product that complements Siemens’ value proposition.
-So far, 10 Israeli start-ups have been selected to the program.
+So far, 11 start-ups have been selected to the program.

 Siemens Frontier – a program for disruptive innovation startups that can expand the functionality of Siemens software in the fields of robotics, virtual and augmented reality, 3D printing and Artificial Intelligence.
-This year, two Israeli start-ups joined the program:
+Two of the startups that joined the program in 2020 are:

 • Castor3D – which has developed a decision support system that knows how to scan a complex mechanical product (BOM) and recommend parts and sub-systems that are suitable for 3D printing, including suggestions for customization in the design.